 To the West of the bridge lies a beautiful flat floodplain which leads towards the waterfall that enters the Linn.

 The waterfall presents a great opportunity for photographers to take some long exposures.
-Unfortunately my visit here was prior to me buying my NiSi Filters.
+Unfortunately my visit here was prior to me buying my NiSi Filters, so I do intend on revisiting the area to take some.
 It is also a great spot to sit and relax and soak up the sun on a day like the one i visited.

 Looking downstream through the gorge towards the bridge is another great photographic opportunity.